 - Complete books and records of accounts.
 This may include a profit/loss statement and a financial statement showing the assets, liabilities, and net worth of the organization at the end of the three most recent fiscal years.

-It is essential to have your books in order.
+It is essential to have your nonprofit books and records in order.
 Most state laws require it.
 In Texas, for example, the Texas Business Organization Code §22.353 requires certain nonprofits to make certain records, books, and annual financial reports available to the general public for inspection.

 Public inspection of certain documents